-An Investor can only send the asset to other Green Liquid Securities wallets.
-Before the Green server co-signs any transaction request it checks with Liquid Securities to ensure the receiving Investor is authorized to receive the asset.
-This authorization is done by checking that the Investor meets the requirements of the asset, as defined by the Issuer, and that it is a valid Green Liquid Securities address.
-If authorization is successful, the Green server co-signs the transaction and it is broadcast on the Liquid network.
+An Investor can only send the asset to other Liquid Securities enabled wallets.
+Before the Blockstream Green server co-signs a transaction, it checks with Liquid Securities to ensure the receiving Investor is authorized to receive the asset.
+This authorization is done by checking that the Investor meets the requirements of the asset, as defined by the issuer, and that it is a valid Liquid Securities Account address.
+If authorization is successful, the Blockstream Green server co-signs the transaction and it is broadcast on the Liquid network.
 The change in ownership is noted by Liquid Securities.

 A single Liquid Securities Python Script will perform all of the script tasks above.